(last updated: 08/19/20)

 As on most roleplay-oriented MU*, the concept of "pose order" is enforced on MotM: generally, once it's your turn in combat, no one else should be making reactions or actions.
 Your "turn" is broken up into three phases: Reaction, Pose, and Action.

 Reaction Phase: In this phase, you react to the attacks in your defense queue.
 You can use a reaction-based command Ability or a Dramatic Moment if you choose.
 React to all attacks in your defense queue before proceeding to the Pose phase of your turn.

-Pose Phase:: Here, you type a pose explaining how you reacted and what you're about to do.
+Pose Phase: Here, you type a pose explaining how you reacted and what you're about to do.
 If you succeeded in a 'dodge', did you jump out of the way of the attack, or simply duck?
 If you failed a 'block', how did your character attempt to block the attack?
-The combat system may display 'Ken successfully hits Kyo with Shoryuken' -- not everyone knows what a Shoryuken looks like, so it's up to the player to explain that.
+The combat system may display 'Ken successfully hits Kyo with Shoryuken' -- not everyone knows what a Shoryuken looks like, so it's up to Ken's player to explain that.

 If you Interrupted in the Reaction phase, your turn ends after the Pose phase.
 Otherwise, it continues with the Action Phase.

 Action Phase: If you did not Interrupt in the Reaction phase, you can take an Action after your Pose phase.
 You can use a command Ability or a Dramatic Moment if you choose.
 Performing an Action (attacking, focusing, resting, passing, etc.) signals the end of your turn.

 Multiple-person fights: You should wait until it is your turn before reacting, posing, or taking action.
 If there are multiple attacks in your reaction queue, you can only Interrupt one attack, and it must be the last attack.